4skl/blog.4skl.com/README.md

 # Get fixtures from prod
 scp :~/4skl.com/skl_backend/fixtures/initial_data.json ./skl_backend/fixtures/initial_data.json

-# Copy media from prod to dev
+# Copy media from prod to dev; replace the local media folder with the one from prod
-scp -r :~/4skl.com/media ./media
+scp -r :~/4skl.com/media ./

 # Reset git to HEAD (remove all changes), used to reset prod after changing media files and copying them to dev with scp for example (note: use django admin, or command to get the fixture accordingly)
 git reset --hard HEAD